 The first part of Chen Fu's Nongshu includes 14 chapters dealing with the general management of a farmer's household and methods of cultivation, from ploughing, the observation of the weather and the seasons, cultivation of various crops, to the use of manure, agricultural tools, and sacrifices after the harvest.
-The three chapters of the second part are dedicated to the water buffalo, its use and medical care of it.
-The third part, with 6 chapters, specializes on sericulture, from the cultivation of mulberry trees and silkworm breeding to the treatment of cocoons to obtain silk yarn.
+The three chapters of the second part are dedicated to the water buffalo, its use and medical care.
+The third part, with 6 chapters, specialises in sericulture, from the cultivation of mulberry trees and silkworm breeding to the treatment of cocoons to obtain silk yarn.

-The book was written as a result of Chen Fu's own experience as a farmer, and is therefore enriched with a lot of practical and reliable information.
+The book was written as a result of Chen Fu's own experience as a farmer and is therefore enriched with a lot of practical and reliable information.
 His statements about the amelioration of the soil, the use of manure, and the raising of wet rice shoots are very detailed.
-The observation of the weather and the seasons was, according to Chen Fu, the basic duty of all farmers.
+The observation of the weather and the seasons was, according to Chen Fu, the primary duty of all farmers.
 A farmer had to make effective use of the natural laws instead of relying on pure chance.
-With the help of fertilizers even unfavourable soil could be made useful, and exhausted fields could be made again productive.
-This statement puts away with the old proverb that after three or five years each soil was exhausted.
+With the help of fertilisers, even unfavourable soil could be made applicable, and exhausted fields could be made again productive.
+This statement contradicts the old proverb that after three or five years each soil was exhausted.

-Chen Fu divides wet rice cultivation into four classes, namely early-cropping rice, late-cropping rice, cold water mountain rice, and lowland wet rice.
+Chen Fu divides wet rice cultivation into four classes, namely early-cropping rice, late-cropping rice, cold-water mountain rice, and lowland wet rice.
 All of these field crops had to be treated differently.
-In the use of material and labour it was important to consider the relation between input and output, and investment had to be made only in fields where the harvest would be accordingly rich.
+In usingmaterial and labour, it was essential to consider the relation between input and output, and investment had to be made only in fields where the harvest would be accordingly rich.
 The use of advanced tools was to be combined with hard physical labour.
-A farmer had to plan in advance in order to obtain the highest yields, and to include a lot of different aspects in his planning.
+A farmer had to plan to obtain the highest yields, and to include a lot of different aspects in his planning.
 This also included consideration of bad harvest and the preparation of private stocks.
-Wastage was not the right conduct of a farmer, as Chen Fu says.
+Wastage was not the proper conduct of a farmer, as Chen Fu says.

 It was printed during the Southern Song period 南宋 (1127-1279) by Hong Xingzu, who also wrote the preface, but only in a preliminary shape that has been preserved in the Ming-period encyclopeadia Yongle dadian 永樂大典.
 The text is included in the series Siku quanshu 四庫全書, Zhibuzuzhai congshu 知不足齋叢書, Longwei mishu 龍威秘書, Hanhai 函海, Yiyuan junhua 藝苑捃華, Jinhe Guangrentang suoke shu 津河廣仁堂所刻書, Nongxue congshu 農學叢書 and Congshu jicheng chubian 叢書集成初編.